 A hazard is an event or physical condition that has potential to cause fatalities, injuries, property damage, infrastructure damage, agricultural loss, damage to the environment, interruption of business, or other types of harm or loss.
-This plan focuses on natural hazards such as drought, wildfires, flooding, thunderstorms and high winds, and severe winter weather, and tornadoes.
+This plan focuses on natural hazards such as drought, earthquakes, extreme temperatures, wildfires, urban and riverine flooding, high or wind driven waters that cause shoreline flooding and erosion, thunderstorms and high winds, tornadoes, and winter weather hazards.
 This Plan is intended to be a resource for building coordination and cooperation within a community for local control of future mitigation and community preparedness.